 State aid refused due to the status of an undertaking in difficulty.
 How is it established?

-Businesses often face situation when some State aid mechanism (grant, loan, financial security, support and area payment, etc.) is refused because the company is recognised as an undertaking in difficulty (UiD) during the particular assessment period.
-While questions about requests for various types of State aid became more topical during the crisis caused by the COVID-19 pandemic and the overall economic downturn, UiD criteria is used to assess eligibility for several types of aid, which is also relevant during company’s growth and development.
+Businesses often face situations when some State aid mechanism (grant, loan, financial security, support and area payment, etc.) is refused because the company is recognized as an undertaking in difficulty (UiD) during the particular assessment period.
+While questions about requests for various types of State aid became more topical during the crisis caused by the COVID-19 pandemic and the overall economic downturn, UiD criteria is used to assess eligibility for several types of aid, which is also relevant during the company’s growth and development.

-Reasons for refusing State aid most often are related to the financial position of the applicant itself.
+Reasons for refusing State aid are most often related to the financial position of the applicant itself.
 This time, we will examine one of the assessment criteria—a UiD company, which is so important that, whenever present, it will render the decision negative.

 Table of Contents: